 Day 13: Coron – El Nido

-We move on to one of the most renowned tourist spots in the Philippines: El Nido.
-In How to get to El Nido you’ll find all the information, but we can already tell you that you can take a fast boat from El Nido to Coron.
-Cebu Pacific Air also offers flights between the two destinations, but not daily.
-You’ll need to see if they suit you in terms of price and schedule.
+Next, we move on to one of the most famous travel destinations in the Philippines: El Nido.
+In How to get to El Nido you’ll find all the information, but we can already tell you that you can take the fast boat from Coron to El Nido.
+Cebu Pacific Air also offers flights between the two destinations, but not every day.
+You’ll need to check whether they work for your budget and schedule.

 Book your tickets from Coron to El Nido

-When you arrive in El Nido and drop your things at the hotel, you’ve got several options.
-The most relaxed is to head to Las Cabañas Beach, one of the best beaches in El Nido, for a lovely swim and one of the best sunsets in the Philippines.
-If you have more time, you can use this day to go to Nacpan Beach, Duli Beach or Lio Beach, a bit farther away.
+Once you arrive in El Nido and drop your bags at the hotel, you’ve got several options.
+The most laid-back option is to head to Las Cabanas Beach, one of the best beaches in El Nido, for a swim and one of the best sunsets in the Philippines.
+If you still have time, you can use this day to visit Nacpan Beach, Duli Beach or Lio Beach, a little farther away.

-The next days of your 20-day Philippines itinerary are for discovering much of what El Nido has to offer.
-In Best things to do in El Nido you’ll see the best island hopping tours and other sights in detail, but here’s a short day-by-day summary:
+The next few days of your 20-day Philippines itinerary are all about discovering the best of El Nido.
+In Best things to do in El Nido you’ll find detailed information on the best island hopping tours and other places to visit, but here’s a short day-by-day summary:

-1. Island hopping A (although you can also do tour combos like A+B or C+D).
+1. Island Hopping Tour A (although you can also do tour combos like A+B or C+D).

-2. Motorbike or tricycle loop along the beaches of Nacpan, Duli, Lio Beach and/or Las Cabañas.
+2. A motorbike or tricycle loop along the beaches of Nacpan, Duli, Lio Beach and/or Las Cabanas.

-3. Island hopping C (or any combo).
-If you prefer, you can also do a kayaking route.
+3. Island Hopping Tour C (or any combo).
+If you prefer, you can also go kayaking instead.

-The order doesn’t have to be exactly this, but we recommend checking the weather forecast and choosing a sunny day for the tours.
-Read our article Island hopping in El Nido to discover it all.
-We also suggest doing a private tour so you don’t feel herded around and can go at your own pace.
-If you leave us a comment, we’ll send you all the info about our trusted agency—we’ve been doing these trips with them for years.
+You don’t have to follow this exact order, but we recommend checking the weather forecast and choosing a sunny day for the tours.
+Read our island hopping in El Nido article to find out more.
+We also suggest doing a private tour so you don’t feel like you’re being herded around and can enjoy the experience at your own pace.
+If you leave us a comment, we’ll send you all the info about our trusted local agency—we’ve been doing these trips with them for years.

-NOTE: If you want to treat yourself on this 20-day trip to the Philippines, El Nido is your best bet.
-Go ahead and splurge on a night in an overwater-bungalow resort in the Philippines like El Nido Resorts Miniloc Island.
+NOTE: If you want to treat yourself during this 20-day trip to the Philippines, El Nido is your best bet.
+Consider splurging on a night in an overwater bungalow resort in the Philippines like El Nido Resorts Miniloc Island.

 Small Lagoon-Cadlao Lagoon-Paradise Beach